BinaryScients/Automatically-shutdown-computer/README.md

-# Automatically Shutdown Computer - Sleeping Aid program version 0.1.35 Alpha
+# Automatically Shutdown Computer - Sleeping Aid program version 0.2.0 Beta

 This is a simple program that helps Windows users to schedule their computers to shutdown.